pantheon-systems/documentation/source/content/guides/drupal-advanced-page-cache.md

 Before starting this guide, you should:

 - Install and authenticate [Terminus](/terminus)
 - Have an open sandbox slot on your Pantheon account.
-To follow along with this guide it is best to use the Dev environment of a newly created drupal:latest site.
-You could use a pre-existing drupal:latest site, but some of the details would change.
+To follow along with this guide it is best to use the Dev environment of a newly created Drupal site.
+You could use a pre-existing Drupal site, but some of the details would change.
 - So that you can easily copy and paste the example commands in this guide, define your site name with a local environment variable.
 Replace `cache-tags-demo` with a unique site name:

     ```bash{promptUser: user